antoniolofiego/CloudCertNotes/AWS-DVA/AWS Certified Developer Associate.md

 - AWS Simple AD
     - AD-compatible managed directory on AWS
     - Can't be joined with on-prem AD

+# AWS Key Management Service (KMS)

+## KMS Overview

+- AWS managed keys to control access to data
+- Full IAM integration for authorization
+- Integrates with most AWS services
+- Full management of keys (creation, enable/disable) and policies (rotation)
+- Key usage is tracked by CloudTrail
+- KMS API calls are billed at $0.03/10,000 calls
+- KMS can encrypt up to 4KB of data per call
+- Envelope Encryption
+    - Used for encrypting data larger than 4KB
+    - Uses `GenerateDataKey` KMS API Call
+    - AWS offers Encryption SDK for Java, Python, C and JavaScript
+    - SDK offers key caching to reduce API calls
+- To access KMS, key policy must allow user and IAM policy must allow API calls
+- KMS Keys are region-specific
+- Key Policies
+    - Control access to KMS keys
+    - Can't control access without policies, so if there's no policy no one can access the key
+    - Default key policy gives full access to root account
+- KMS Quotas
+    - KMS has a global quota for cryptographic operations per second
+    - They are between 5,500 and 30,000 for symmetric keys and 500 or below for asymmetric
+    - If quota is exceeded, requests are throttled
+    - Can increase the quota via CLI/AWS Support or use Key caching to reduce API calls

+## KMS Customer Master Keys

+- Symmetric ⇒ AES-256
+    - Single encryption key used for both decryption and encryption
+    - AWS Services use symmetric keys
+    - Used in envelope encryption
+    - You will never have access to the unencrypted key but must use KMS API to use it
+- Asymmetric ⇒ RSA and ECC key pairs
+    - Public (encrypt) and private (decrypt) key pair
+    - Used for encryption/decryption and for sign/verify operations
+    - Public key can be downloaded, private key is not accessible
+    - Used for encryption outside of the AWS environment when there's no access to KMS API
+- CMK creation
+    - AWS Managed ⇒ Service default, free
+    - User keys created in KMS ⇒ $1/month
+    - User keys imported (symmetric AES-256) ⇒ $1/month

+## KMS API

+- `Encrypt` ⇒ Encrypts up to 4KB of data
+- `Decrypt` ⇒ Decrypts up to 4KB of data including data encryption keys (DEK)
+- `GenerateDataKey` ⇒ Generates unique symmetric DEK returns plaintext copy of data key and encrypted version using a CMK that you specify
+- `GenerateDataKeyWithoutPlaintext` ⇒ Used to generate a DEK to be used at a later time, must use `Decrypt` later

+# Other security and encryption

+## SSM Parameter Store

+- Serverless secure storage of secrets and configurations
+- Version control of secrets/configurations
+- Integrates with KMS, CloudFormation, CloudWatch Events
+- Parameter policies ⇒ TTL or notifications related to specific parameters
+- Parameter tiers
+    - Standard
+        - 10,000 total number of parameters stored
+        - 4KB max parameter size
+        - No parameter-specific policies available
+        - Free of charge
+        - Standard throughput free, higher throughput (1000 req/second) $0.05x10,000 calls
+    - Advanced
+        - 100,000 total number of parameters stored
+        - 8KB max parameter size
+        - Parameter-specific policies available
+        - $0.05 per parameter per month
+        - Standard and higher throughput (1000 req/second) $0.05x10,000 calls

+## AWS Secrets Manager

+- Sole goal of storing secrets but very expensive
+- Only supports encrypted secrets
+- Can force rotation of secrets on schedule
+- Currently supported secrets
+    - Database credentials (RDS, Redshift, DocumentDB, etc...) ⇒ Username/Password
+    - Other secrets (like API keys) ⇒ Key-value pairs

 # Other Services